theimowski/talk-fsharp-write-once/slides/index.md

 ### Mobile Demo

-* Fabulous app for iOS and Android
+* iOS and Android
-* Talks:
+* Fabulous dotnet template

+---

+### Mobile

 * Jim Bennett - Build Cross-Platform Mobile Apps Using Fabulous
 * Kunjan Dalal - From Concept to Creation in a Week with Fabulous

 ***